 About the Capital Hockey Conference (CHC)

-With the CHC now in its 18th season, the Conference’s recognition further enhances what it has tried to achieve since its founding; hard, clean, competitive hockey, academic and athletic success for its teams and players, and a statewide reputation for excellence.
+With the CHC now in its 23rd season, the Conference’s recognition further enhances what it has tried to achieve since its founding; hard, clean, competitive hockey, academic and athletic success for its teams and players, and a statewide reputation for excellence.

 Our History

 The 16 Columbus area schools are Columbus Academy, Bishop Watterson, Dublin Coffman, Dublin Jerome, Dublin Scioto, Gahanna Lincoln, New Albany, Olentangy, Olentangy Berlin, Olentangy Liberty, Olentangy Orange, St. Francis DeSales, St. Charles Prep., Thomas Worthington, Upper Arlington and Worthington Kilbourne.
 Cincinnati is represented by Archbishop Moeller and St. Xavier, while Dayton is represented by Springboro.
-The Conference also has a close relationship with the Southwest Ohio High School Hockey League (SWOHSHL) in the greater Cincinnati and Dayton areas.

 Team